 🏛️ The Plum Orchard Mansion – Located 7 miles north of the Sea Camp ferry dock, this Carnegie mansion has been maintained with period furnishings from the early 1900s.
 Free guided tours (11:00, 1:00, and 2:00) lead visitors around the sprawling estate

 🐎 Wild Horses & Other Wildlife – Feral horses roam free throughout Cumberland Island and they tend to be in greatest abundance on the south end and around the Historic District.
-Deer, wild turkey, feral pigs, armadillo, and even coyotes can also be found roaming around Cumberland Island.
+Deer, wild turkeys, feral pigs, armadillos, and even coyotes can also be found roaming around Cumberland Island.
 And lots of bird species make a home here too!

-Cumberland Island Things to Do & Day Trip Itineraries:
+Things to Do in Cumberland Island & Day Trip Itineraries:

-There are a number of different things consider doing during a Cumberland Island day trip.
-The following four day trip itineraries offer suggestions on what to do at Cumberland Island once the ferry drops passengers off at the Sea Camp dock.
+There are a number of different things to do during a Cumberland Island day trip.
+The following four day Cumberland Island itineraries offer suggestions on what to do at Cumberland Island once the ferry drops passengers off at the Sea Camp Dock.

 Here are four different ways to spend a Cumberland Island day trip: